 A stockholder who intends to present a proposal for action at any annual meeting and who desires that such proposal be included in our proxy materials must submit the proposal to us in advance of the meeting.
-Proposals for our annual meeting to be held in 2016 must be received by us at our corporate offices, directed to the attention of the Corporate Secretary, no later than December 2, 2015.
+Proposals for our annual meeting to be held in 2017 must be received by us at our corporate offices, directed to the attention of the Corporate Secretary, no later than December 1, 2016.
 Under SEC rules relating to the discretionary voting of proxies at stockholder meetings, if a proponent of a matter for stockholder consideration (other than a stockholder proposal) fails to notify us at least 45 days prior to the month and day of the anniversary of mailing the prior year's proxy statement, then management proxies are allowed to use their discretionary voting authority if a proposal is raised at the annual meeting, without any discussion of the matter in the proxy statement.
-Therefore, any such matters must be received by us by February 15, 2016 in the case of our 2016 annual meeting of stockholders.
+Therefore, any such matters must be received by us by February 14, 2017 in the case of our 2017 annual meeting of stockholders.
 We are not aware of any such proposals for our Annual Meeting.
-Our Bylaws also establish advance notice procedures as to (i) business to be brought before an annual meeting of stockholders other than by or at the direction of our Board; (ii) the nomination, other than by or at the direction of our Board, of candidates for election as directors; and (iii) the request to call a special meeting proxy materials (stockholder proposals submitted outside the processes of Rule 14a-8 under the Securities Exchange Act of 1934) must be received by us at our principal office, directed to the attention of the Corporate Secretary, no later than January 30, 2016 and no earlier than December 31, 2015 and must contain the information specified in our Bylaws.
-Any stockholder who wishes to take such action should obtain a copy of our Bylaws and may do so by written request addressed to our Corporate Secretary at our principal executive offices.
+Our Bylaws also establish advance notice procedures as to (i) business to be brought before an annual meeting of stockholder stockholders.
+Under our Bylaws, written notice of stockholder proposals for our 2017 annual meeting of stockholders.
+Under our Bylaws, written notice of stockholder proposals submitted outside the processes of Rule 14a-8 under the Securities Exchange Act of 1934) must be received by us at our principal office, directed to the attention of the Corporate Secretary, no later than February 2, 2017 and no earlier than January 3, 2017 and must contain the information specified in our Bylaws.
+Any stockholder who wishes to take such action should obtain a copy of our Bylaws and may do so by written request addressed to our Corporate Secretary and uprincipal executive offices.